thejqs/api/README.md

 But now that we've found that little hammer of a bug (and thoroughly mixed our metaphors) we no longer have to read data from a file and can use our actual database.
 We've squashed our biggest bug.

 That doesn't mean all this code is amazing.
 For example, because this is a local-only example project at the moment, I haven't taken the extra step of moving, say, `Django`-y app secrets and such into private configs.
-The url routes to the API don't register as `POST` requests.
+The url routes to the API that should be `POST` requests don't register as `POST` requests and the views don't insist on it.
 Nothing requires authentication.

 There is still work to be done here.